SrikanthThokala/rpi2_bare_metal/README.md

-# RPI2 Bare Metal Source
+# Raspberry Pi 2 Bare Metal Source

 This repository contains bare metal source that will boot up RPI2.
 Briefly, it does following: